SPEAKERS

 Prof. Dr. Andres Rodriguez (Sweden)

-Dr. Rodriguez is Chief and Associate Professor in Plastic Surgery Department of Plastic and Maxillofacial Surgery Uppsala University Hospital, Sweden.
-Dr. Rodriguez completed his medical education, postgraduated PhD studies and plastic surgery residency in Spain followed by two-years microvascular fellowships at the Canniesburn Plastic Surgery Unit in Glasgow and Chang Gung Memorial Hospital in Taiwan.
-He works in Uppsala, Sweden since 2010 leading one of the most active microsurgical centers in Scandinavia.
-He is the program director of the International Fellowship Program in Microsurgery at the Uppsala University and his main focus of clinical and research activity is head and neck reconstruction and facial paralysis.
-He has over 45 peer-reviewed publications and he is member of the Editorial Boards of several journals in plastic surgery.
+Dr. Rodriguez completed his medical education, postgraduate Ph.D. studies, and plastic surgery residency in Spain, followed by two-year microvascular fellowships at the Canniesburn Plastic Surgery Unit in Glasgow and Chang Gung Memorial Hospital in Taiwan.
+He has worked in Uppsala, Sweden, since 2010, leading one of the most active microsurgical centers in Scandinavia.
+He is the program director of the International Fellowship Program in Microsurgery at Uppsala University.
+He focuses his clinical and research activity on head and neck reconstruction, free tissue transfer, and facial paralysis.

 Prof. Dr. Chieh-Han John Tzou (Austria)

 Dr. Tzou completed his medical education and plastic surgery residency at the Medical University of Vienna, Austria under Prof. Dr. M. Frey and a one-and-a-half-year microvascular fellowship at the Chang Gung Memorial University Hospital in Taiwan with Prof. F.C.
 Wei, Prof. D.C.C.
 Chuang and Prof. M.H.
 Cheng.
-Currently he is the Director of Plastic and Reconstructive Surgery Clinic at the Hospital of Divine Savior Vienna, Austria (Krankenhaus Goettlicher Heiland Wien) and Associate Professor of the Sigmund Freud University of Vienna.
+Currently he is the Director of Department of Plastic and Reconstructive Surgery at the Hospital of Divine Savior Vienna, Austria (Krankenhaus Goettlicher Heiland Wien) and Associate Professor of the Sigmund Freud University of Vienna.
 The main focus of his clinical work and research are facial palsy, reconstructive lymphedema surgery, nerve reconstruction, microsurgical reconstruction and super-microsurgery.